JackBadawy/PostcodeApi/README.md

 Overview
-This api will allow users to enter a post code in a mobile app and get the corresponding suberb and vice versa built using Java springboot.
+This api allow users to enter a post code and get the corresponding suberb and vice versa. built using Java springboot.

+18/04/2024

+- implemented test for controller/service

 17/04/2024